 Cleve West, who is a six-time Chelsea gold medal winner, created the garden and won three Society of Garden Designers awards in 2015 for the design.
 The Public or Commercial Outdoor Space Award, the People’s Choice Award and the most prestigious award, the Judges’ Choice, was also awarded to Cleve for Horatio’s Garden.

 Cleve’s design brilliantly incorporates the form of the spine in a series of low limestone walls, which double as seating for families.
 These walls draw the eye to the gentle hills beyond and curve through mixed planting towards a large gathering space.

 An apple archway leads to a summerhouse and there’s the calming sound of water flowing into a long rill.
 Everywhere the benefits of nature can be felt.

 Plants have been chosen for their aesthetic and multi-sensory qualities: grasses to catch the wind, herbs to smell and taste, and shrubs and trees for texture and winter structure.
 Mature beech hedging was donated from Cleve West’s 2012 RHS Chelsea Flower Show garden, which was awarded the title of Best in Show.
 Native hedging is planted around the perimeter fence.

-There are 23 trees planted in the garden, including Betula nigra and Amelanchier lamarckii, the berries of which are attracting birds to the garden.
+There are 23 trees planted in the garden, including Betula nigra and Amelanchier lamarckii, the berries of which attract birds to the garden.
 Shaggy box balls and rosemary punctuate a looser herbaceous palette, and perennials such as echinacea, foeniculum, aster and the aptly named Aruncus ‘Horatio’ bring texture, colour and scent.